East Maitland Police Station: Heritage listing

-The former East Maitland Police Lock-up is of considerable significance because it is well built, of local materials and adds to the coherent historic character of the Gaol/Courthouse group, it demonstrates the changes that have occurred in the police service over 120 years, and it demonstrates a standard Police Lock-up design, extensively used in the Hunter Valley, in the context of a police and gaol precinct.
+The former East Maitland Police Lock-up is of considerable significance because it is well built, of local materials and adds to the coherent historic character of the Gaol/Courthouse group, it demonstrates the changes that have occurred in the police service over 120 years, and it demonstrates a standard Police Lock-up design, extensively used in the Hunter Valley, in the context of a police and jail precinct.

 East Maitland Police Station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The lock-up/residence, when compared with the more recent prison officers' residences, is indicative of the changing conditions of police service since 1871.
 Existing close by the 1972 (former) police station it allows comparison between East Maitland police stations a century apart.
 This type of building is relatively common in the Hunter Region.
 It is not known how many function today as police stations or related uses, however, it is thought that most have been converted to residences.
 While not rare, this building is representative of its type and significant as part of the law and order precinct.